josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * Defining the operating procedures and administrative support for the AC.
-The AC would need to have processes defined for selecting a chair and engaging with the IETFAdminOrg.
+The AC would need to have processes defined for selecting a chair and engaging with the IAO.

-Once the Executive Director and any additional staff are hired, it would be expected for IETFAdminOrg to:
+Once the Executive Director and any additional staff are hired, it would be expected for IAO to:

 * Document how it will fulfill its commitment to transparency and how it will engage with the IETF community.